 Payload

 The payload of a SUBSCRIBE Packet contains a list of Topic Filters indicating the Topics to which the Client wants to subscribe.
 The Topic Filters in a SUBSCRIBE packet payload MUST be UTF-8 encoded strings as defined in Section Error!
 Reference source not found..
 A Server SHOULD support Topic filters that contain the wildcard characters defined in Section 4.7.1.
 It MAY support Shared Subscription Topic Filters defined in Section 4.8.
-If it chooses not to support Shared Subscription Topic Filters or Topic Filters that contain wildcard characters it MUST reject any Subscription request whose filter contains them.
+If it chooses not to support Shared Subscription Topic Filters or Topic Filters that contain wildcard characters, it MUST reject any Subscription request whose filter contains them.
 Each filter is followed by a Subscription Options byte.

 The payload of a SUBSCRIBE packet MUST contain at least one Topic Filter / Subscription Options pair.
 A SUBSCRIBE packet with no payload is a protocol error.
 See section 0 for information about handling errors.